Left: This is the view of the courtyard upon exiting the conference room.

 I filmed the view from our hotel window and headed to bed...it would be a busy morning, the train was to leave at 8:00 AM.

 The MWI was just a few blocks down the road, it has a very unassuming entrance.
-Who would have known there was such a beautiful building down this little driveway where so many precious children lived?

-As we pulled up, we were amazed at how beautiful it was.
+As we pulled up we were amazed at how beautiful it was.
 Pink/salmon colored tile with lovely green hanging plants.
 The circular shape gave me a sense of safety and togetherness.
 It was very clean and the courtyard was nicely kept and landscaped.
 On the lower level, there was play equipment and children running around, we were told that the institute serves as a daycare center for the children of local working families.

 We were told that we could not visit the areas where the children lived.
 Some parents want to do this, we did not.
 Luckily, our package we had sent in May had arrived safely, including the two disposable cameras.
 The staff kindly took pictures of the inside of MWI, including where the children lived and played.
 We had this film processed while in China and the photos are wonderful.
 We are saving them for our daughter some day.
 So, while we were unable to physically see the children's living spaces, we do have photos showing the great care these children are given.